kopykat-kt/kopykat/README.md

    [follow these steps](https://kotlinlang.org/docs/ksp-quickstart.html#make-ide-aware-of-generated-code) to make it aware of the new code.

-### Enable only for selected classes
+### Enable only for selected types

 By default, KopyKat generates methods for **every** data and value class, and sealed hierarchies of those.
 If you prefer to enable generation for only some classes, this is of course possible.
+Note that you always require a `@CopyExtensions` annotation to process a type alias.

 #### All classes in given packages